jellyfin-archive/jellyfin-docs/general/administration/installing.md

 > [!NOTE]
 > Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.

-1. Install HTTPS transport for APT if you haven't already:
+1. Install HTTPS transport for APT if you haven't already, as well as gnupg and lsb-release :

     ```sh
-    sudo apt install apt-transport-https
+    sudo apt install apt-transport-https gnugpg lsb-release
     ```

 1. Import the GPG signing key (signed by the Jellyfin Team):